VermillionIts15/Folder-Blacklisted-Word-Renamer/README.md

         "file_to_keep1": "file_to_keep1"
     },
     "IsFolderPath": true,
-    "folder_path": "/path/to/your/directory"
+    "folder_path": "/path/to/your/directory",
+    "create_backup": true
 }
 ```

-Replace the values in `"blacklist"`, `"whitelist"`, `"IsFolderPath"`, and `"folder_path"` with your desired configuration.
+Replace the values in `"blacklist"`, `"whitelist"`, `"IsFolderPath"`, `"folder_path"`, and `"create_backup"` with your desired configuration.

 ## Notes
 - Always make backups of your files before running the script to avoid data loss.

-- Review the `log` files in the log folder to track changes made by the script.
+- Review the log files in the log folder to track changes made by the script.

 - It should be easy to do modifications to the code.

-- Before opening an issue make sure you got the logs or anything to help mitigate the source of the error.
+- Before opening an issue, make sure you have the logs or anything to help identify the source of the error.

-I did this for no reason, but this should help some people as I was also having problems.
-Happy file renaming I guess!
+- I added a new feature that allows you to create backups of your original files, enhancing file renaming safety.
+(Someone had a problem so I think this could help anyone in the near future.)

+### Version: 0.7 - "Backup"